ComplexPlane/SMB2PracticeMod/doc/building.md

 - `cargo xtask`: Standard build that produces `target/SMB2PracticeMod.gci`.
 - `cargo xtask debug`: Build that includes file/line/column panic debug information.
 This is very helpful for debugging crashes, but isn't the default as it significantly increases the binary size.

+If you get an error when the nightly toolchain is installing, you may need to remove some conflicting nightly toolchains and try again.
+Use `rustup toolchain list` to list the toolchains, and `rustup toolchain uninstall <toolchain>` to remove them.